|1. Food and material gathering

 Photos, videos and sounds are available for licensing, both for multimedia use and paper publications.
 For the terms and conditions, contact the author from the Contact page

-The time in the tropical rainforests of the Western Congo Basin, where the Baka pygmy people live, is 20:36.
-It's night time.
+The time in the tropical rainforests of the Western Congo Basin, where the Baka Pygmy people live, is 22:25.
 Every minute, at least 25 hectares (250.000 m²) of forest are destroyed around the world (source: WWF).Go to the Baka Pygmies section index